subo8/hotel-microservice/BackEnd/room/README.md

 ### For Controller Testing
 ~~~
-Run Room Service for RoomControllerTest
+Run Room Service for RoomControllerTest if not cannot run test case

 ~~~